niplav/site/bcis_and_alignment.md

 aligning AI systems.

 While this is not negative (after all, quantity (of interaction) can have a quality of its own), if we do not have a type of interaction that makes AI systems aligned in the first place, faster interaction will not make our AI systems safer.
+BCIs seem to offer an advantage by a constant
+factor: If BCIs give humans a 2x advantage when supervising AI systems (by making humans 2x faster/smarter), then if an AI system becomes 2x bigger/faster/more intelligent, the advantage is nullified.
+The feasibility of rapid capability gains is a matter of debate, but an advantage by a constant factor does not seem very reassuring.

 Additionally, supervision of AI systems through fast interaction would be additional to a genuine solution to the AI alignment problem: Ideally